It's Totally Fine If Your Kids Binge on Screens During Coronavirus – Here's Why

 What Parents Should Know About Pre-Existing Screen Time “Rules”

 Powers noted that the stigma surrounding acceptable screen times has more to do with parental guilt than the research.
 “The fact that we’re even questioning whether screen time is acceptable shows how loaded the topic has become,” she told POPSUGAR.
 She even got Dr. Jenny Radesky, who cowrote the American Academy of Pediatrics’ screen time guidelines, to admit to her reliance on them.
 The pediatrician’s own children watch YouTube.

-"Parents afraid of letting their kids watch a little screen time is bananas," she joked in the book.
-"I have an eight-year-old who's obsessed with football.
-He watches videos like, 'the top 10 goals of all time.'
-It's not problematic if it's like, 'Hey, I have a phone call.
-Can you watch some YouTube for 30 minutes and then we'll go outside and do something?"
+“Parents afraid of letting their kids watch a little screen time is bananas,” Radesky joked in the book.
+“I have an eight-year-old who’s obsessed with soccer.
+He watches videos like, ‘the top 10 goals of all time.’
+It’s not problematic if it’s like, ‘Hey, I have a phone call.
+Can you watch some YouTube for 30 minutes and then we’ll go outside and do something?”

-The same thought process can be applied to fears that children will become addicted to screens, a risk that, while serious, isn't all that common, according to Powers.
+The same philosophy can be applied to fears that children will become addicted to screens – a risk that, while serious, isn’t all that common, according to Powers.

 What Parents Should Consider as They Add on Screen Time

-Although the circumstances are certainly different with families under a national lockdown, Powers said that parents confused on how to adjust their kids' quantity of screen time can consider first applying the same allotment as they do when they're travelling — think of how you'd handle a long flight — or when you've got a sick kiddo.
+Although the circumstances are certainly different with many families under self-quarantine and mandatory isolation, Powers said that parents confused on how to adjust their kids’ quantity of screen time can first consider applying the same allotment as they do when they’re traveling – think of how you’d handle a long flight – or when you’ve got a sick kiddo.